Many people think that the biggest threat in the wilderness comes from bears, wolves, and other big wild animals.

 - Loss of more than 15% of body fluids usually causes death.

-The body can go about 3 weeks without food, but it isn’t the lack of food which will necessarily kill you.
+The body can go about 3 weeks without food, but it isn’t the lack of food that will necessarily kill you.
 It is what hunger will make you do.
-If you are really hungry, you will probably do something reckless like try to eat unidentified mushrooms.
-You could end up eating something very poisonous which then creates symptoms like diarrhea which indirectly kill you.

 Rockfalls, Avalanches, and Landslides